openedx/openedx-webhooks/README.rst

 leave the bot comment on the stale pull request so that at least it won't happen again in the future.

-***This should no longer be an issue as of July 9th, 2018.

 --------------